capstone-mgh/capstone-mgh.github.io/implementation.md

 - Originally, we presume we need to implement the entire front-end from scratch, until we realize there is considerable amount of software readily available
 - Investigate Platforms: Stanford’s EPAD, Osirix, Dana Farber’s Imaging Platform
-- Decide on: OHIF Viewer (Open Health Imaging Foundation) - the standard for open-source medical imaging
+- Decide on: OHIF Viewer (Open Health Imaging Foundation) - the leader in open-source web-based medical imaging annotation
 - Javascript and HTML5 canvas API
 - Communicates with REST backend on the ML server via AJAX requests